 Upon completing this program, graduates can:

-Synthesize and articulate a complete understanding of different trends, issues, and perspectives on international studies;
+Synthesize a complete understanding of different concepts, principles, themes and perspectives on international studies;

-Embody a well-rounded professional who is culturally sensitive in the continuously globalizing world; and
+Embody a well-rounded professional who is culturally sensitive and has a proactive role in a continuously globalizing world.

 BAIS opens a diverse

 range of professional career paths for our learners, honing them to be globally

 As part of its vision, the program aims to produce graduates who can pass the Foreign Service Officer Examination and enter the Philippine Diplomatic Corps.

 The following infographic illustrates the career pathways available for BAIS graduates:

 This program utilizes and adopts a mixture of student-centered learning approach incorporated with mini-lectures and simulations for the students to have a firmer understanding of the theories and practice of International Studies.